shivangini831-sys/FitPulse-Health-Anomaly-Detection-From-Fitness-Devices/milestone 2/README.md

 - Residuals are effective indicators of unusual behavior.
 - PCA allowed visualization and dimensionality reduction of complex features.
 - Clustering successfully identified normal vs atypical patterns.
-- This milestone provides a **robust foundation for anomaly detection**, which will utilize residuals and clusters in Milestone 3.

----

-## 6. Folder Structure